Furiosso/inception/DEV_DOC.md

 - GNU Make
 - Git

-Optional tools include a web browser for service access.
+Optional tools include a web browser for service access and a FTP client in order to make tests for the FTP bonus.

 This line must be included in the /etc/hosts file: